 What is the minimum velocity for which the Electromagnetic Flow Meter works with consistent readings?

-General purpose meter manufacturers do not recommend to operate their meters below 0.2 to 0.3 meters/second velocity, can comfortably be used for velocities as low as 0.1 meters/second.
+General purpose meter manufacturers do not recommend operating their meters below 0.2 to 0.3 meters/second velocity, but can comfortably be used for velocities as low as 0.1 meters/second.

-What is the difference between a Wafer Style Meter and Flanged type Meter?
+What is the difference between a Wafer Style Meter and a Flanged type Meter?

 Both types work on the principle of Faraday’s Law.
 Both are durable and accurate in measurements.

-But the lengths of flanged type meters are specified by ISO standard, ISO13359 and those of wafer type are decided by manufacturer.
+However, the lengths of flanged-type meters are specified by ISO standard, ISO13359, and those of wafer type are decided by the manufacturer.

-Wafer type meters are not having flanges and are installed by sandwiching the meter between two flanges of pipe.
+Wafer-type meters do not have flanges and are installed by sandwiching the meter between two flanges of pipe.